in

 • Feeding: Feed Stetsonia with a cactus fertilizer during the growing season.

-Stetsonia Care
+Stetsonia care

 • Stetsonia is fairy tender and should be kept well protected from frost during winter.

-Stetsonia Species to Grow
+Stetsonia species to grow

 • Stetsonia coryne (toothpick cactus).
 Excellent potted plant suitable for green house or indoors when young; eventually grows to treelike size.
 Each areole contains black central spine surrounded by long white radial spines.
 Funnel-shaped white flowers are nocturnal and can be expected only on mature plants.